Home

 Public Sentiment in Question

-• β€œWhatever happened to harnessing the power of volcanos to mine Bitcoin?” another user asked, referencing Bukele's original strategy.
+• β€œWhatever happened to harnessing the power of volcanos to mine Bitcoin?” a user remarked about Bukele's initial strategy.

 Key Quotes from the Chatter